 As much as happy, healthy pets contribute to happy, healthy humans, it is also possible for some diseases in animals to lead to human illness.

 The best known is rabies, which is most commonly spread through bites from rabid animals and can be fatal.
 Other examples of common diseases associated with pets include cat scratch disease which comes from a bacteria carried by approximately 40% of cats.
-Campylobacteriosis is a bacteria which may infect pets and be spread through contact with their feces.
+Campylobacteriosis is a a disease caused by bacteria which may infect pets and be spread through contact with their feces.
 Common intestinal or external parasites, such as roundworms, fleas or ticks, can accidentally be transmitted to humans.
 Infections are typically acquired from bites, scratches or contact with animal saliva, urine, secretions and feces.
 Diseases can also be transmitted indirectly through contaminated surfaces.
 There are more than 70 human diseases which can be attributed to pets as the potential source.

 Diseases that are passed from animals to humans are called zoonoses or zoonotic illnesses.
 To help protect yourself and your pets from zoonotic illnesses, consult with your veterinarian and ensure your animals are on an appropriate infection control program, including vaccinations and parasite control.